Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 - Best for: simple routing without strict constraints

-- Best input: stops only or 1 vehicle
+- Best input: stops only or one vehicle

 - Time windows: works only when constraints are loose